Tom Moore (American football coach, born 1938)

-Tom Moore (born November 7, 1938) is an American football coach and former college player who is an offensive consultant for the Tampa Bay Buccaneers of the National Football League (NFL).
-A four-time Super Bowl champion, he spent a majority of his coaching career with the Pittsburgh Steelers and Indianapolis Colts.
-He is known for his development of quarterbacks such as Terry Bradshaw, Peyton Manning, Carson Palmer, Tom Brady and Baker Mayfield.
+Tom Moore (born November 7, 1938) is an American football coach and former player.
+A four-time Super Bowl champion, he spent a majority of his coaching career in the National Football League (NFL) with the Pittsburgh Steelers and Indianapolis Colts.
+He is known for his development of quarterbacks such as Terry Bradshaw, Peyton Manning, Carson Palmer, and Baker Mayfield.

 Early life

 Moore learned football at an early age in Mt.
 Pleasant, Iowa.
 He played quarterback at the University of Iowa, where he earned a bachelor's degree in history and became a member of the Iowa Beta chapter of Sigma Alpha Epsilon fraternity.
 Moore coached at Iowa after graduation and then joined the Army for two years, when he also coached football overseas.

 Coaching career

 Moore resumed his college coaching career at the University of Dayton, where he coached offensive backs and received a graduate degree in guidance counseling.
 When he left Dayton in 1968, Moore went on to coach offense for nine years at Wake Forest University, the Georgia Institute of Technology, the University of Minnesota, and for the New York Stars of the World Football League (WFL).

 Moore made the transition to the NFL in 1977 when he joined Chuck Noll's coaching staff at the Pittsburgh Steelers, initially serving as receivers coach.
 Within three years on the Steelers, Moore earned two Super Bowl rings and in 1983 he was promoted to quarterbacks coach and offensive coordinator.
 For eight years, Moore and Tony Dungy, the Colts' head coach from 2002 to 2009, were colleagues on Noll's coaching staff at Pittsburgh.

 Leaving the Steelers in 1990, Moore served in senior offensive coaching roles for three teams in eight years, having the most success as offensive coordinator for the Detroit Lions, the team which led the NFL in total offense in 1995 and was the first team in NFL history to have two receivers with over 100 catches in a season (Herman Moore and Brett Perriman).